SystemsForecasting/ManchesterPBPK/README.md

 # Educational PBPK, PBPKedu
-This physiologically based pharmacokinetic (PBPK) model is designed as an educational tool.
+This physiologically based pharmacokinetic (PBPK) model is designed as an educational tool, hence named PBPKedu.
 The aim is to provide a simple, open source, freely downloadable PBPK model for performing basic single subject bottom-up simulations in R. The model has not been tested against a large set of compounds.
 All parameters were taken from the literature.
 The PBPK model was implemented by using the [rxode2](https://cran.r-project.org/web/packages/rxode2/index.html) package and non-compartmental analysis (NCA) was performed with the [PKNCA](https://cran.r-project.org/web/packages/PKNCA/index.html) package.

 A running version of the app (might be not updated) can be found here: https://manchester.shinyapps.io/pbpk/.